 \section{Abstract}

-{This paper presents a study of the generalized Davis-Wielandt radius of Hilbert space operators.
-New lower bounds for the generalized Davis-Wielandt radius and numerical radius are provided.
-An alternative of the triangular inequality for operators is also derived.}
+{This paper presents a study of the generalized Davis--Wielandt radius of Hilbert space operators.
+New sharp lower bounds and improvements for both the generalized Davis--Wielandt radius and the numerical radius are established, supported by illustrative examples.
+In addition, an alternative form of the triangle inequality for operators is derived.}